 In 2015, the McGovern Institute and the Broad Institute of Harvard and MIT launched a new monthly seminar series called the Stanley Center & Poitras Center Translational Neuroscience Joint Seminar Series.
 The talks feature researchers from universities and pharmaceutical companies who study the molecular basis of psychiatric disorders.

-In the years since the Poitras Center for Affective Disorders Research was established at the McGovern Institute in 2007, research into psychiatric illness has surged ahead at an unprecedented pace.
+In the years since the Poitras Center for Psychiatric Disorders Research was established at the McGovern Institute in 2007, research into psychiatric illness has surged ahead at an unprecedented pace.
 When Pat and Jim Poitras decided to make their landmark investment in MIT, the human genome, with its three billion ‘letters’ of DNA, had recently been sequenced, and new genomic technologies had made it possible to identify the genetic risk factors for major psychiatric disorders such as bipolar disorder, schizophrenia and autism.
 It was clear that the next step would be to understand how these genes act within the brain.